yugr/rust-slides/materials/materials.md

 - Possible Rust-specific optimizations: https://users.rust-lang.org/t/possible-rust-specific-optimizations/79895
   * Assignee: yugr
   * Status: DONE (5m)
-  * User wonders what are potential, NYI optimizations
-  * The only answer is `noalias`
+  * Main idea: user wonders what are potential, NYI optimizations; the only answer is `noalias`
   * More materials: added links
 - What kind of performance rust is trying to achieve? https://users.rust-lang.org/t/what-kind-of-performance-rust-is-trying-to-achieve/1674
   * Assignee: yugr
   * Status: DONE (20m)
-  * User asked whether Rust tries to be as fast as C and why
+  * Main idea: user asked whether Rust tries to be as fast as C and why; answers:
-  * Answers:
     + Steven Klabnik: yes, C is reference
     + opts: noalias, codegen via macro (e.g. in Servo), fearless concurrency
   * More materials: couldn't find any relevant links for improving performance by codegen via macro